 Choosing A Buyer's Agent

-If you are seriously considering an new condo development in New York, you absolutely need an experienced buyers agency with a strong reputation.
+If you are seriously considering a new condo development in New York, you absolutely need an experienced buyers agency with a strong reputation.
 Elika Associates has direct experience with new developments in numerous New York City neighborhoods.
 We are uniquely qualified to represent buyers and to keep them informed, especially during potentially complex off-the-plan purchases.

 Whether you choose a resale or a new development, we can help you maximize your investment potential while avoiding the casual mistakes that can cost you time and money.
-New Yorks booming real estate market has fantastic options for every buyer, but you are quickly find that you prefer certain neighborhoods, amenities and property types.
+New Yorks booming real estate market has fantastic options for every buyer, but you quickly find that you prefer certain neighborhoods, amenities, and property types.

 Also for those seeking investment properties Elika Associates provide a full suite of property management services to make the entire process seamless.

 By working with a buyer's agent who understands your goals, you will have the resources that you need to find the properties that make sense for you.
 Our expert buyer agents are ready to help you get started.